 - Invitation-only ambassador groups on LinkedIn, Facebook or Google+ where you share updates with the ambassador community at large

 - Advocacy platforms such as GaggleAMP and SocialChorus (if your employees are part of your ambassador program)

-- Ambassador management platforms like Influitive and Ambassador
+- Ambassador management platforms like Influitive and Intellifluence

 By creating a formal program, people understand expectations, have access to on-brand messaging, and are motivated by your brand’s recognition and appreciation of the value they bring to your business.
-This strengthens existing brand ambassador relationships and attracts interest from other influencers to your program.
+A formal program strengthens existing brand ambassador relationships and attracts interest from other influencers to your program.

 Are you ready for brand ambassadors?

 You know the power of word of mouth, and now you’ve got a few extra stats and resources to help you get started with a program that turns occasional word-of-mouth referrers into an organized social army.
 Cultivating brand ambassadors isn’t necessarily easy, but it is worthwhile.
 I’ll leave you with a few great examples of winning brand ambassador programs.
 Check them out:

 Also check out an insider’s interview with Ultimate Frisbee star-turned-influencer Brodie Smith